jlaraya1/jlaraya1/README.md

 🌟 Greetings!
 I am **Jose**, a I work in the fields of **meteorology**, specializing in **data analysis**, **Machine Learning**, and **Data Science**!
 With an unwavering passion for harnessing the power of data to drive **innovation** and tackle complex challenges, I have dedicated my academic and professional journey to mastering these cutting-edge domains. 🎓

-I  hold a **doctorate degree** in **Technical Sciences**, focusing on advanced methodologies and algorithms.
-My research has been recognized and published in reputable journals, solidifying my expertise in this exciting field! 📚✨ I possess a robust foundation applying machine learning algorithms. 🔍
+I  hold a **doctorate degree** in **Technical Sciences**, focusing on advanced Quality Control using Machine Learning Algorithms.
+My research has been published in several journals, solidifying my expertise in this exciting field!

 Transforming raw and noisy data into **meaningful insights** is my goal!
 Through meticulous data preprocessing techniques and feature engineering, I ensure the quality and relevance of input variables to **enhance model performance**. 💡